Airlines in Ecuador

-TAME Serves Coca, Cuenca, Esmeraldas, Isla Baltra (Galápagos), Isla San Cristóbal (Galápagos), Guayaquil, Lago Agrio, Loja, Manta, Quito, Salinas, plus Bogotá and Cali (Colombia), Lima (Peru), New York and Fort Lauderdale (USA) and Caracas (Venezuela).
+TAME Serves Coca, Cuenca, Esmeraldas, Isla Baltra and Isla San Cristóbal (Galápagos), Guayaquil, Lago Agrio, Loja, Manta, Quito, Salinas, plus Bogotá and Cali (Colombia), Lima (Peru), New York and Fort Lauderdale (USA).

 Cycling in the Andes is strenuous, not only because of hill climbs but because of the altitudes.
 Road rules are few, and there are not many bike lanes around the country.
 But, after major investments in infrastructure, the roads are in good shape in Ecuador, and many larger cities have signed ciclovias (bike paths), some of which are closed to vehicle traffic on Sundays, notably in Quito.

 Bike shops are scarce outside of Quito, and those that do exist usually have a very limited selection of parts.
 Bring all important spare parts and tools from home.
 The country’s best mountain-bike tour operators are in Quito and Riobamba.